 Using a 4G/5G network service will circumvent the College ICT firewall security and prevent access to internal College network resources, such as file servers, printing, and College specific websites.
 For these reasons, the use of 4G/5G network services is in breach of the Acceptable Use of ICT (Information Communication Technology) Systems and ICT Infrastructure Policy.

 Will my son/daughter be able to recharge the device at school?

 No. Due to WHS issues the recharging of devices will not be available.
 Students are required to bring their device to school fully-charged at the start of each day.
 Loan devices will not available to students should their device run out of battery power.
-In emergencies students can leave their device at the ICT Help Desk to re-charge over recess or lunch.

 What if my son/daughter forgets to bring their device to school?